astroorg/asatroorg_prod/_pages/employee.md

 <strong>Foundation basic package</strong>

-We will provide basic package that you will need to start the company.
+We provide basic package that you will need to start the company.

 <a href="http://ec2-54-250-241-233.ap-northeast-1.compute.amazonaws.com/gluet-basic-package-sample/" target="_blank" rel="noopener">Sample -- Basic package for Gluet inc.</a>